Read: Developing A Social Media Policy

 In 2010, Singapore Airlines reacted strongly against employee discussions about work conditions over Facebook.
 Employee rantings, when done on the social web, can damage the reputation of a company.

 In a nutshell, below is a matrix of the risks and impacts of employee misuse of social media to a company.

 Section 9 of Republic Act 10175 or the Cybercrime Prevention Act of 2012

-The most important reason IMO, to have a digital policy is section 9 of the Cybercrime Prevention Act.
+The most important reason IMO, to have a digital policy in section 9 of the Cybercrime Prevention Act.

 For example, if an employee

-is sending mass email for marketing purposes (or spamming) which is illegal per section 4 (c) (3), or downloaded a music or movie in a file sharing site via your computer network, then the company is co-liable
+is sending mass email for marketing purposes (or spamming) which is illegal per section 4 (c) (3), or downloaded a piece of music or movie in a file-sharing site via your computer network, then the company is co-liable

 Section 9.
 Corporate Liability. –